Django

 After a bit of testing it turned out that order_with_respect_to was not the feature I expected it to be, but I thought someone else might appreciate the patch.

-• summary changed from [patch] order_with_respect_to doesn't work with MySQL to order_with_respect_to doesn't work with MySQL.
+Summary: [patch] order_with_respect_to doesn't work with MySQLorder_with_respect_to doesn't work with MySQL

 The last patch in here removes the line "# TODO: This assumes the database supports subqueries." but, doesn't it still assume that the database supports subqueries?